tdhooks/rummage/README.md

 # rummage
-A CLI tool for inspecting and managing docker registries.
+A CLI tool for interacting with docker registries.